 Figure 4.
-Dubai Islands for sale.
-(Home Designing, 2017; Private Islands, 2017)
+Dubai Islands for sale.^{30, 31}

-Additional EML projects have included swimming pool filtration systems for one of Uncle Mort's Florida hotels, a fire suppression system for his "expensive toys garage," a fountain for the Overlook Hotel, a warm weather skiing surface which employs a sprinkler system, and a hydraulic gantry crane to move his 2015 Ski-Doo Renegade X snowmobile valued at \$19,000 up and over his 2002 Ferrari Enzo valued at \$1,300,000 (Liu et al. 2015; Mynderse et al., 2015).
+Additional EML projects have included swimming pool filtration systems for one of Uncle Mort's Florida hotels, a fire suppression system for his "expensive toys garage," and a hydraulic gantry crane to move his 2015 Ski-Doo Renegade X snowmobile valued at \$19,000 up and over his 2002 Ferrari Enzo valued at \$1,300,000.^{14, 17}

 The incorporation of EML into the classroom is not limited to fluid mechanics.
 Any engineering course (and in fact any prerequisite math or science course) has opportunities for real world EML assignments.
-While a thorough description of some of those already employed is beyond the scope of this paper, many can be found in the references (Liu et al. 2015; Mynderse et al., 2015; Gerhart et al., 2014; Melton, 2015) and include heat transfer, mechatronics, wireless communications, structures, and robotics.
+While a thorough description of some of those already employed is beyond the scope of this paper, many can be found in the references (14, 17, 18, 22) and include heat transfer, mechatronics, wireless communications, structures, and robotics.